Schiz-n/Strawberry-SpecialK/README.md

-<p>Custom reimplementation of Special K adapted for ArcheAge. <br />
+<p>Custom reimplementation of Special K adapted for ArcheAge and Hit: The World. <br />
-Only runs on DX9 because Archeage does not support DX11.</p>
+Only runs on DX9 because Archeage does not support DX11. <br />
+Except Hit: The World, that runs on DX11.</p>

 Current features: